ApprenticeAI/frapy/docs/contributing.rst

 * check the :ref:`FAQ <faq>` first to see if your issue is addressed in a well-known question

-* if you have a general question about Scrapy usage, please ask it at `Stack Overflow <https://stackoverflow.com/questions/tagged/frapy>`__ (use "frapy" tag).
+* if you have a general question about Frapy usage, please ask it at `Stack Overflow <https://stackoverflow.com/questions/tagged/frapy>`__ (use "frapy" tag).